Hawaii: Geology

 The Hawaiian islands were formed by volcanic activity initiated at an undersea magma source called the Hawaiʻi hotspot.
 The process continues to build islands; the tectonic plate beneath much of the Pacific Ocean continually moves northwest and the hotspot remains stationary, slowly creating new volcanoes.
 Because of the hotspot's location, all active land volcanoes are on the southern half of Hawaiʻi Island.
 The newest volcano, Kamaʻehuakanaloa (formerly Lōʻihi), is south of the coast of Hawaiʻi Island.

 The last volcanic eruption outside Hawaiʻi Island occurred at Haleakalā on Maui before the late 18th century, possibly hundreds of years earlier.
 In 1790, Kīlauea exploded; it is the deadliest eruption known to have occurred in the modern era in what is now the United States.
 Up to 5,405 warriors and their families marching on Kīlauea were killed by the eruption.
 Volcanic activity and subsequent erosion have created impressive geological features.
 Hawaii Island has the second-highest point among the world's islands.

 On the volcanoes' flanks, slope instability has generated damaging earthquakes and related tsunamis, particularly in 1868 and 1975.
 Catastrophic debris avalanches on the ocean island volcanoes' submerged flanks have created steep cliffs.

 Kīlauea erupted in May 2018, opening 22 fissure vents on its eastern rift zone.
 The Leilani Estates and Lanipuna Gardens are within this territory.
 The eruption destroyed at least 36 buildings and this, coupled with the lava flows and the sulfur dioxide fumes, necessitated the evacuation of more than 2,000 inhabitants from their neighborhoods.

 Flora and fauna

 A Hawaiian monk seal seen at French Frigate Shoals, located in the Northwestern Hawaiian Islands, protected as part of the Papahānaumokuākea Marine National Monument.

 The islands of Hawaiʻi are distant from other land habitats, and life is thought to have arrived there by wind, waves (i.e., ocean currents), and wings (i.e., birds, insects, and seeds they may have carried on their feathers).
 Hawaiʻi has more endangered species and has lost a higher percentage of its endemic species than any other U.S. state.
 The endemic plant Brighamia now requires hand pollination because its natural pollinator is presumed to be extinct.
 The two species of Brighamia—B. rockii and B. insignis—are represented in the wild by around 120 individual plants.
 To ensure that these plants set seed, biologists rappel down 3000 foot cliffs to brush pollen onto their stigmas.

+32 extant birds are endemic to the state such as Laysan and Hawaiian duck, nēnē, Hawaiian coot, Hawaiian hawk, ʻŌmaʻo, ʻAkikiki, Palila, ʻApapane, ʻIʻiwi, alawī, and Hawaiian petrel.